ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Methodology

-\textbf{Skip Connections.} To mitigate the loss of fine-grained information during down-sampling, we introduce skip connections linking encoder and decoder blocks at corresponding resolutions.
-The output $\bm{H}_{\text{enc}}^{(i)}$ from the $i$-th encoder layer is passed through a dedicated skip connection block implemented with 1D convolutions and then fused with the up-sampled features $\bm{H}_{\text{dec}}^{'(i)}$ from the corresponding decoder layer.
-This fusion provides the decoder with direct access to high-resolution encoder features, which is crucial for accurate reconstruction of the system's dynamics.
+\textbf{Skip Connections.} To ensure precise reconstruction, we bridge the encoder and decoder with skip connections.
+The output of the $i$-th encoder layer is processed by a 1D convolution block and fused with the corresponding decoder features, allowing the model to recover fine-grained details that are filtered out during encoding.
 Further details are provided in Appendix~\ref{app:skip_connection}.

+\textbf{MoE-Enhanced Transformer Block.} Within each scale, the latent representations are processed by a modified Transformer block, specifically equipped with Mixture-of-Experts (MoE) to master the heterogeneity of chaotic systems.
+We first employ dual axial attention to factorize computation into sequential variable ($\mathrm{VA}$) and temporal ($\mathrm{TA}$) axes, reducing complexity from $\mathcal{O}(S^2V^2)$ to $\mathcal{O}(S^2+V^2)$.
+Crucially, $\mathrm{VA}$ explicitly models the inter-variable coupling—a fundamental property of chaotic synchronization often neglected in standard time series models.
+We employ rotary positional embeddings (RoPE)~\cite{su2024roformer} to accommodate varying sequence lengths, and we utilize pre-normalization for training stability and FlashAttention~\cite{dao2022flashattention} for efficiency.
+To distinguish diverse dynamical regimes, we replace the standard feed-forward network with a sparse MoE layer~\cite{dai2024deepseekmoe}.
+Let $\hat{\bm{x}}$ denote the RMSNorm-normalized input, the computational flow is as follows:

+The MoE layer comprises $M$ specialist experts ${E_j}{j=1}^M$ and one shared expert $E_s$.
+A gating network selects the top-$K$ specialists based on the input's dynamical characteristics: